R-Josef/Shit/README.md

 #The complete custom ID of the shit
 #(Used to generate shit, it is not recommended to modify)
 shitid: 'shit:shit'
 ```

+## About Toilet

+The Toilet model was not create by me, it comes from [MrCrayfishFurnitureMod](https://github.com/MrCrayfish/MrCrayfishFurnitureMod) which is [GNU General Public License](https://github.com/MrCrayfish/MrCrayfishFurnitureMod/blob/1.15.X/LICENSE), the author is [MrCrayfish](https://github.com/MrCrayfish).
+It was modified by Asterism on this basis to adapt to the vanilla Minecraft client.